fabiosenracorrea/dynamodb-provider/readme.md

     A partial object with the values to update.
 This allows you to update specific fields of the item.

   - **`atomicOperations` (Array<AtomicOperation>, Optional)**:
     Defines atomic operations to be executed on the item.
+Embeded conditional is supported!
     _Supported operations include_:
     - Math Operations: `sum`, `subtract`, `add`
     - Set Operations: `add_to_set`, `remove_from_set`